aqibalisy/web-devlopment/README.md

 # web-development
 web dev
-all of my work at one place :)
+all of my work in one place. kind of messy :)